Ensures human research is conducted ethically and responsibly.

 5.3.
 Ongoing approval of a project is conditional upon the submission of annual reports.

 5.4.
-In the final year, the Chief Investigator will submit a final report within six months of the end of the approval period.
+In the final year, the Principal Investigator will submit a final report within six months of the end of the approval period via REP, in line with the instructions, guidance and/or schedule of dates provided on the Researcher Portal.

 5.6.
-Annual and final reports will be submitted using the RMIT HREC/CHEAN approved forms, and the instructions provided on the RMIT website.
+Annual and final reporting will be undertaken using the RMIT Committee approved forms, via REP, in line with the instructions, guidance and/or schedule of dates provided on the Researcher Portal.

 5.7.
 Reports are still required even where an approved project has not commenced or has been abandoned.

 5.8.
-The HREC/CHEAN may decide not to review new applications from a Chief Investigator, whilst annual and final reports for previous projects remain outstanding.
+The HREC/CHEAN may decide not to review new applications from a Principal Investigator, whilst annual and final reports for previous projects remain outstanding.

 6.1.
-Any adverse event will be reported promptly by the Chief Investigator to the Secretary of the HREC/CHEAN which approved the original application within 24 hours of it being identified or coming to the attention of the researcher/s.
-Notifications can be submitted in writing or in person, via phone, letter or email.
+Any adverse event will be reported promptly by the Principal Investigator to the approving ethics review body at RMIT (HREC/CHEAN) within 24 hours of it being identified or coming to the attention of the researcher/s.

 7.1.
 Monitoring and auditing ethically approved research is the responsibility of the institution.